The Invention of Yesterday: A 50,000 Year History of Human Conflict, Culture, and Connection

 Destiny Disrupted, A History of the World Through Islamic Eyes

 World history is the story of how we got to where we are today.
 The shape of that story necessarily depends, therefore, on who the “we” is, and where these tellers of the story are situated.
 Most readers are familiar with an arc of world history that runs from Egypt and Mesopotamia through Greece and Rome, to the Dark Ages, the Renaissance and Enlightenment, the Industrial Revolution and the rise of nation states.
-But what if one supposes that the core of the world is the Islamic heartland, that territory stretching from Istanbul to the Indus River?
+But what if one supposes that the core of the world is the Islamic heartland–the territory stretching from Istanbul to the Indus River?
 How does “world history” look from there?
 What are the events that got “us” to “here”?
 Ansary’s book presents a masterful and compulsively readable alternative story of the world–a dopelganger to conventional Eurocentric history.

 The Widow’s Husband